scholarslab/gitpractice/Praxis2019.md

 ## What are your three favorite places you've visited?
 * Janet: Yukon, Canada; Cyprus; Tunisia
 * Lauren: Glacier National Park (MT), Tuscany, small Michigan lakefront town on Lake Michigan
+* Shane: Tunisia, Cuba, Italian Alps.

 ## Favorite hiking spots in or near Cville?
 * Lauren: This is my question and I am selfishly polling the community so TBD as I begin hiking more.
+* Shane: I'm going to risk some ire and say that all the wilderness areas in central Virginia look pretty much the same.